 Martina is from Santa Eulalia, Huehuetenango, Guatemala and she belongs to the Q´anjob´ linguistic group.
 Martina was a participant in our scholarship program for 2000 until 2008.
 She graduated in 2011 from law school and is currently working on her apprenticeship at the Instituto de la Defensa Pública Penal and Martina will be receiving her license to practice law in 2012.

 Leticia is from Concepción Tutuapa, San Marcos, Guatemala and she belongs to the Mam linguistic group.
-Leticia joined our scholarship program in 2012.
-She is studying to be a psychologist and will be graduating in 2019.
+Leticia joined our scholarship program in 2014.
+She is studying to be a nurse and will be graduating in 2016.

 Griselda is from San Pedro La Laguna, Sololá, Guatemala she belongs to the Kiché linguistic group.
 She graduated from law school 2005 and is now a practicing attorney in her home town.